-OEO provides investigative and prosecutorial support, legal advice, and statutorily required review and approval in almost 40 distinct subject areas.
-OEO oversees the use of the most sophisticated investigative tools at the federal government’s disposal, including electronic surveillance, the Federal Witness Security Program, media subpoenas, and witness immunity requests.
+The Office of Enforcement Operations provides investigative and prosecutorial support, legal advice, and statutorily required review and approval in almost 40 distinct subject areas.
+The section oversees the use of the most sophisticated investigative tools at the federal government’s disposal, including electronic surveillance, the Federal Witness Security Program, media subpoenas, and witness immunity requests.

-ICITAP works with foreign governments to develop professional and transparent law enforcement institutions that protect human rights, combat corruption, and reduce the threat of transnational crime and terrorism.
-ICITAP supports both national security and foreign policy objectives.
+The International Criminal Investigative Training Assistance Program Section works with foreign governments to develop professional and transparent law enforcement institutions that protect human rights, combat corruption, and reduce the threat of transnational crime and terrorism.
+The section supports both national security and foreign policy objectives.

-The Fraud Section plays a unique and essential role in the Department's fight against sophisticated economic crime.
-The Section investigates and prosecutes complex white collar crime cases throughout the country.
-The Section is uniquely qualified to act in that capacity, based on its vast experience with sophisticated fraud schemes; its expertise in managing complex and multi-district litigation; and its ability to deploy resources effectively to address law enforcement priorities and respond to geographically shifting crime problems.
+The Fraud Section investigates and prosecutes complex white collar crime cases throughout the country.
+The Fraud Section is uniquely qualified to act in that capacity, based on its vast experience with sophisticated fraud schemes; its expertise in managing complex and multi-district litigation; and its ability to deploy resources effectively to address law enforcement priorities and respond to geographically shifting crime problems.
 These capabilities are an essential complement to the efforts of the United States Attorneys' Offices to combat white-collar crime.
-The Fraud Section also plays a critical role in the development of Department policy.
+The section also plays a critical role in the development of Department policy.

 The Computer Crime and Intellectual Property Section (CCIPS) is responsible for implementing the Department's national strategies in combating computer and intellectual property crimes worldwide.
 The Computer Crime Initiative is a comprehensive program designed to combat electronic penetrations, data thefts, and cyberattacks on critical information systems.
 CCIPS prevents, investigates, and prosecutes computer crimes by working with other government agencies, the private sector, academic institutions, and foreign counterparts.
 Section attorneys work to improve the domestic and international infrastructure-legal, technological, and operational-to pursue network criminals most effectively.
 The Section's enforcement responsibilities against intellectual property crimes are similarly multi-faceted.

-This section is part of the Criminal Division of the United States Department of Justice.
-In connection with the 93 United States Attorney Offices around the country, CEOS prosecutes violations of federal law related to producing, distributing, receiving, or possessing child pornography, transporting women or children interstate for the purpose of engaging in criminal sexual activity, traveling interstate or internationally to sexually abuse children, and international parental kidnapping.
-This section has jurisdiction to prosecute cases of child abuse on federal and Indian lands as well.
-CEOS also actively enforces federal laws against transporting obscene materials in interstate or foreign commerce
+The Child Exploitation and Obscenity Section prosecutes violations of federal law related to producing, distributing, receiving, or possessing child pornography, transporting women or children interstate for the purpose of engaging in criminal sexual activity, traveling interstate or internationally to sexually abuse children, and international parental kidnapping.
+This section has jurisdiction to prosecute cases of child abuse on federal and Indian lands.
+CEOS also actively enforces federal laws against transporting obscene materials in interstate or foreign commerce.

 The Appellate Section prepares draft briefs and certiorari petitions for the Solicitor General for filing in the U.S. Supreme Court; makes recommendations to the Solicitor General as to whether further review is warranted on adverse decisions in the district courts and courts of appeals; and prepares briefs and argues cases in the courts of appeals.
 The section also prepares and argues motions in significant district court cases.